-We Gave Thanksgiving Dressing a Paleo-Friendly Makeover That Everyone Will Love
+We Gave This Thanksgiving Stuffing Recipe a Paleo-Friendly Makeover That Everyone Will Love

 We loved it so much that after making it the first time, we made a veggie version the next week.
 We tossed in some dried cherries and topped it with grated cheddar cheese for a weeknight dinner that pulls together pretty quickly.
 Its leftovers also taste incredible when laid out on a sheet tray with Brussels sprouts and roasted until nice and caramelized.